Designing for data visualization

 After understanding the use case, I researched into the properties of Histogram to understand how different data structure changes the messages it communicates.
 One unique property of Histogram is how it displays raw data vs aggregated data.
 In the example below, I have illustrated how adding an aggregated dimension to a Histogram changes the bucketed values.

-After multiple validation sessions with all stakeholders, we were able to finalize the design of the histogram and quickly turn it around within months.
-It is now one of the most visually compelling charts that our customers use to compare quantitative data, and it was used as part of the predictive tools that helped customers uncover important business insights.
+Through several validation sessions with key stakeholders, we finalized the histogram design and delivered it in just a few months.
+It has since become one of the most visually impactful charts available in our platform, frequently used by customers to compare quantitative data and power predictive tools that surface meaningful business insights.